 You never need to install or use a third-party driver update application.
 Don't install them and if one already exists, uninstall it.

 When cleaning up machines, you may find the Internet browser home page and/or search results are changed (hijacked), often without permission and sometimes via deceptive means.
 Typically occurring when you install a toolbar or other Internet junkware.
-My Web Search, Conduit, Babylon and Start Now are just a few of the more popular home page hijackers we see.
+My Web Search, Conduit, Babylon and Start Now are just a few of the more popular home page hijackers we have seen.

 Some of the scams offering to "clean your PC", also install a variety of junk including online "vaults", tab hijackers, hot spot advertising and a whole host of undesirable applications.
 The end result is the computer runs worse, you have unexplainable pop-ups, your home page and/or default search method changed, and sometimes much, much worse...